 Mike Myer on marijuana and the "change everything" revolution

 All of Sunday's column and half of Saturday's column is devoted to an attack upon the legislation that would permit the legalization of medical marijuana.
 In neither column is there any evidence.
-To make his case, Myer compares the growing use of medical marijuana . . .
+To make his case, Myer compares the growing use of medical . . .

 Here are a couple of fracking stories found in some of the state's newspapers.

 Department of Environmental Protection (DEP) gets rid of nuisance protection

 Ken Ward Jr. reports in this morning's Charleston Gazette-Mail:

 Less than two weeks after taking office, Gov. Jim Justice’s administration quietly . . .